kavon/swift-evolution/proposals/nnnn-actor-initializers.md

 }
 ```

 then which executor should be used?
-It is both valid and desirable to be able to isolate an actor's `init` to a global actor, such as the `@MainActor`, to ensure that the right executor is used for the operations it performs.
-We'd also like to perform the initialization while on `@MainActor` so that the `ConnectionStatusDelegate` can be updated without any possibility of suspension (i.e., no `await` needed).
+Should it be valid to isolate an actor's `init` to a global actor, such as the `@MainActor`, to ensure that the right executor is used for the operations it performs?
+The example above serves as a possible use case for that capability: being able to perform the initialization while on `@MainActor` so that the `ConnectionStatusDelegate` can be updated without any possibility of suspension (i.e., no `await` needed).

 The existing implementation makes it impossible to write a correct `init` for the example above, because
 the `init` is considered to be entirely isolated to the `@MainActor`.
 Thus, it's not possible to initialize `self.status` _at all_.
-It's not possible to `await` and hop to `self`'s executor to perform an assignment to `self.status`, because `self` is not even a valid actor-instance yet!
+It's not possible to `await` and hop to `self`'s executor to perform an assignment to `self.status`, because `self` is not a fully-initialized actor-instance yet!

 ### Initializer Delegation

 All nominal types in Swift, except actors, explicitly support initializer delegation, which is when one initializer calls another one to perform initialization.
-For classes, [delegation rules](https://docs.swift.org/swift-book/LanguageGuide/Initialization.html#ID216) are more complicated because of inheritance.
+For classes, initializer [delegation rules](https://docs.swift.org/swift-book/LanguageGuide/Initialization.html#ID216) are complex due to the presence of inheritance.
-So, there is a required explicit `convenience` modifier to make, for example, a distinction between initializers that *must* delegate and those that do not.
+So, classes have a required and explicit `convenience` modifier to make, for example, a distinction between initializers that *must* delegate and those that do not.
-In contrast, value types do not support inheritance, so [the rules](https://docs.swift.org/swift-book/LanguageGuide/Initialization.html#ID215) are much simpler: any `init` can delegate, but if it does, then it must delegate or assign to `self` in all cases:
+In contrast, value types do *not* support inheritance, so [the rules](https://docs.swift.org/swift-book/LanguageGuide/Initialization.html#ID215) are much simpler: any `init` can delegate, but if it does, then it must delegate or assign to `self` in all cases:

 ```swift
 struct S {